 Foam Ceiling Tiles

 Also known as acoustic foam tiles, these are the best sound-proof alternative for drop ceiling tile pieces.
-They specially designed to reduce noise to the minimum.
+They are specially designed to reduce noise to the minimum.
 Their size is standard and will fit drop ceilings.
 They come in both smooth or textured surface, which enable a different level of soundproofing.

-It is usually sold in square tiles and it’s surface is covered in triangular prisms.
-It comes in different thickness varieties – from 1 to 2 inches and it is very effective in preventing mid to high frequency sounds.
+It is usually sold in square tiles and its surface is covered in triangular prisms.
+It comes in different thickness varieties – from 1 to 2 inches and it is very effective in preventing mid to high-frequency sounds.

-Soundproofing Room Corners, Windows And Doors
+Soundproofing Room Corners, Windows, Wallpapers, and Doors

 These are the most commonly forgotten parts of the room which let noise penetrate or squeeze out of the room.
 You can sound-proof them with foam padding around the door and window frame, so it absorbs the sound.
 Egg crate foam can be easily attached to wooden surfaces to help you solve the problem.